-Counties with the greatest overrepresentation factors for unrestrained driver crashes include Walker, Talladega, Jackson, DeKalb, Monroe and Cullman,
+- 1. Counties with the greatest overrepresentation factors for unrestrained drivers include Walker, Talladega, Jackson, DeKalb, Escambia and Cullman. - 2.
 The number of crashes involving drivers who use no restraints is greatly overrepresented in rural areas in comparison to the urban areas.
-The odds ratio for rural areas is about 2.5 times that of what would be expected if rural and urban restraint use were the same.

-The most overrepresented (worst) areas are the rural county areas in Walker, Talladega, Mobile, Tuscaloosa and Cullman Counties.

-The most underrepresented (best) cities are Birmingham, Mobile, Montgomery, and Huntsville.

-Crash incidents with no driver restraints being used are greatly overrepresented on county highways, with 2.75 times the expected number of crashes.
-County and State were the only roadway classification that were overrepresented.
-Federal, Interstate and Municipal roads were significantly under-represented.

-In the analysis of locale, crashes involving no restraints are most commonly overrepresented in Open Country areas, and Shopping or Business locales are the most significantly under-represented.
+The odds ratio for rural areas is about 2.4 times that of what would be expected if rural and urban restraint use were the same. - 3.
+The most over-represented (worst) areas are the rural county areas in Walker, Mobile, Talladega, Tuscaloosa and Cullman Counties. - 4.
+The most underrepresented (best) cities are Birmingham, Mobile, Montgomery, and Huntsville. - 5.
+Crash incidents with no driver restraints being used are greatly over-represented on county highways, with 2.7 times the expected number of crashes.
+County and State were the only roadway classification that were over-represented.
+Federal, Interstate and Municipal roads were significantly under-represented. - 6.
+In the analysis of locale, crashes involving no restraints are most commonly overrepresented in Open Country areas (twice the expected), while Shopping or Business locale is the most significantly under-represented.
+Also favorable is School Locales have a proportion of non-use that is only about half in all other locales.